Ed Upson: Bristol Rovers

 On 22 May 2018, it was announced that Upson would leave recently relegated MK Dons and join Bristol Rovers effective from 1 July 2018 upon his contract ending at Milton Keynes.
 Upson made his debut for the club on the opening day of the season in a 2-1 defeat at Peterborough United and scored his first goal for the club on 28 August 2018, a consolation goal in the 87 minute of a 3-1 EFL Cup defeat to Queens Park Rangers.
 Upson went on to score one more goal in the 2018–19 season, bundling in a corner in a 2-0 victory over AFC Wimbledon.
 Upson's time at the club came to an end at the end of the 2020–21 season, a season that saw Rovers relegated to League Two bottom of the league.

 Newport County

 On 20 June 2021, it was announced that Upson had agreed a deal to join Newport County on a one-year deal, officially joining the club on 1 July 2021.
 He made his debut for Newport on 7 August 2021 in the starting line-up for the 1-0 League Two win against Oldham Athletic.

 Stevenage

 On 4 January 2022, Upson joined former loan club Stevenage on a deal until the end of the season.

-Stowmarket Town
+Non-League

 On 23 June 2022, Upson joined Stowmarket Town.
 Upson previously played for Stowmarket as a youngster.

 On his 1st game of the season Upson scored a hatrick for the Gold and Blacks.